top of page

 The Wheel of the Year and the cycles of the Moon form an important part of this training.
 Seasonal festivals and lunar observances help students align their practice with the rhythms of nature and the sacred calendar of the tradition.

-When a student progresses well through these phases, the training may eventually lead to initiation and formal entry into the Minoan Brotherhood.
+When a student progresses well through these phases, the training may eventually lead to initiation in the First Degree and formal entry into the Minoan Brotherhood.
 After initiation, the deeper Mysteries of the tradition are gradually revealed within the initiatory lineage.

 Duration, Locations, Mentorship, and Costs